 Our Automotive & Product Defect Claims team leaders include:

-Theodore J. Leopold: Co-Chair of Cohen Milstein’s Consumer Protection and Complex Tort Litigation practice groups, Mr. Leopold is devoted solely to trial work with a focus on complex product liability and consumer safety-related class actions, particularly product defects, automobile safety, and other consumer claims.
+Theodore J. Leopold: co-chair of our Consumer Protection and Complex Tort Litigation practice groups, Mr. Leopold is devoted solely to trial work with a focus on complex product liability and consumer safety-related class actions, particularly product defects, automobile safety, and other consumer claims.
 In 2010, he obtained a $131 million jury verdict against the Ford Motor Company in Cole v.
 Ford Motor Co.
 (1st D. MS), the ninth-largest verdict against an automobile company in U.S. history.
 In Mincey v.
 Takata (M.D.
 Fla.), his work laid the foundation for the U.S. Government to begin the largest airbag recall in U.S. automotive history.
 Mr. Leopold is currently sole Lead Counsel in General Motors Litigation (E.D.
 Mich.), a consolidated product defect class action spanning 30 states.
 Given his years of experience in automotive defect and product defect claims, Mr. Leopold is recognized for his deft ability to quickly analyze and discuss high-level product engineering, failure mode and defect analysis with juries.

 Douglas N. McNamara: President of the American Association for Justice Class Action Litigation Group, Mr. McNamara was the architect of the successful opposition to the motion to dismiss in In re Caterpillar Engine Product Liability Litigation (D.N.J.), resulting in $60 million settlement.
 A highly-regarded thought leader in the Plaintiff-side Class Action Bar, Mr. McNamara frequently speaks and writes on novel approaches in litigation and emerging legal issues, including federal preemption, class certification, and damage models.